The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 1. It's okay to kill a plant, and then buy a new different kind of plant.
 Trial and error is a part of the plant journey.
 And next time, don't buy the same plant to put back in the same spot.
 Something wasn't working and it was likely not the plant's fault.
 It probably didn't like the amount of sunlight or water it was getting.

 2. When you're buying plants, try to go for similar types.
 Don't buy a couple of ferns that like to have their soil stay moist, along with succulents that like for their soil to dry out between waterings.
+Or maybe some simple ivy in a pot, which is very forgiving.
 The last thing you need is a complicated watering schedule.

 My list of fuss-free house plants...